 For example, depression seems to increase the risk of suicide.
 As many as 60% of people who commit suicide had depression or bipolar disorder.
 Also, 7% of men and 1% of women with a lifelong history of depression eventually were found to commit suicide.

 Not that one has to be mentally ill to commit suicide.
 The goal of suicide is not death but to end suffering.
 Persecution, such as caused by racism, may be enough on its own.

-Younger persons who kill themselves often have a substance abuse disorder in addition to being depressed.
+Younger persons who kill themselves often have a substance use disorder disorder in addition to being depressed.

 Post-Traumatic Stress Disorder (PTSD)